 Granted, that’s a lot, but if you’re nervous about your retirement security, scaling back your spending (maybe downsizing) can free up money for turbo-saving in your 401(k).
-And even if you’re not yet ready to shovel the annual max into your 401(k), there are simple strategies you can use right now to make the most of your 401(k):
+Even if you’re not yet ready to shovel the annual max into your 401(k), there are simple strategies you can use right now to make the most of your account:

 Make sure you qualify for the maximum match.
-If you have job-hopped in the past five or so years your new employer may have automatically enrolled you in the 401(k) plan.
+If you have job-hopped in the past five or so years your new employer may have automatically enrolled you into a 401(k) plan.
 That’s a well-intentioned move to get you saving for retirement.
-But you need to check how much of your salary you are contributing.
-Many employers set the contribution rate at just 3% or so of salary.
-That’s not even enough to earn the maximum matching contribution in many cases.
+However, you should check how much of your salary you are contributing.
+Many employers set the contribution rate at just three percent or so of your annual salary.
+In most cases, that’s not nearly enough to earn the maximum matching contribution.

-For instance, it’s common for employers to offer to match a portion of an employee’s contribution, up to a maximum of 6% of salary.
-If you are only contributing 3% you aren’t going to earn the maximum match.
+For instance, it’s common for employers to offer to match a portion of an employee’s contribution, up to a maximum of six percent of their salary.
+If you are only contributing three percent, you aren’t going to earn the maximum match.
 Confirm that your contribution is at least enough to earn the maximum match.
 That’s the absolute lowest rate you should consider.

-Aim to contribute 15% of your salary.
+Aim to contribute 15 percent of your salary.
 Earning enough to get the maximum employer match is just the bare minimum.
-According to retirement planning pros, what you really want to aim for is to save 10% of your pre-tax salary.
-If you want to play it safer, or you are already in your 30s and have yet to get serious about saving, you want to get to 15% ASAP.
+According to retirement planning pros, what you really want to aim for is to save 10 percent of your pre-tax salary.
+If you want to play it safer, or you are already in your 30s and have yet to get serious about saving, you want to get to 15 percent ASAP.

-If you can’t cold-turkey your way to 10% to 15%, hatch a plan to raise your contribution rate.
+If you can’t cold-turkey your way to 10 percent to 15 percent, hatch a plan to raise your contribution rate.
 Some plans offer an “auto-escalation” feature.
 Make sure you are signed up.
 Or create your own plan for increasing your savings rate.
-For instance, vow to raise it 2 percentage points every year, until you reach your target rate.
+For instance, vow to raise it two percentage points every year, until you reach your target rate.
 Set a date to make the change; maybe your birthdate or your work anniversary.

 And every time you get a raise, promise yourself to use at least half of it for retirement savings.
 For instance, if you get a 5% raise, increase your 401(k) contribution rate by 2.5 percentage points.

 Consider a Roth 401(k).
 Many 401(k) plans now offer two ways to save: A Traditional 401(k) or a Roth 401(k).
-The difference is in when you pay tax.
+The difference between the two is when you pay taxes.
 A Traditional 401(k) is the “original” 401(k).
-When you make a contribution it reduces your taxable income for the year, then in retirement every penny you withdraw will be taxed as ordinary income.
-With a Roth 401(k) there is no tax break on your contribution.
-Your contribution is made from salary that has already been taxed.
-In retirement, all money you withdraw from a Roth 401(k) is 100% tax free.
-With a Roth you are essentially front-loading your tax bill.
+When you make a contribution it reduces your taxable income for the year.
+Then in retirement, every penny you withdraw will be taxed as ordinary income.
+With a Roth 401(k), there is no tax break on your contribution.
+Your contribution is made from the salary that has already been taxed.
+In retirement, all money you withdraw from a Roth 401(k) is 100 percent tax-free.
+With a Roth, you are essentially front-loading your tax bill.

 Ask any CPA what’s best, and you will likely be steered to the Traditional 401(k) because a CPA’s job is to reduce your taxes this year.
-But you should think longer-term.
-Financial advisors increasingly recommend having at least some 401(k) savings in Roths, as a “tax diversification” strategy in retirement.
-Having some tax-free income in retirement can help keep your tax bill in retirement lower.
+But consider what would be better for the long-term.
+Financial advisors increasingly recommend having at least some 401(k) savings in Roths, as a “tax diversification” strategy for retirement.
+Having some tax-free income in retirement can help keep your tax bill lower.

 If you’ve been saving for years in a Traditional, you might consider spending a few years contributing to a Roth.
 Just contact the plan and tell them where you want current contributions to go.